 Inspired by old-school, ground-beef tacos, these are a best friend to hurried weeknights.
 Hopefully a cold beer is somewhere close by.
 Want to make your ingredient list a bit bigger?
-You could add: sliced or smashed avocado; sour cream or Greek yogurt; black or pinto beans; shaved or pickled jalapeños; or finely diced raw onion. —Emma Laperruque
+You could add: hot sauce, sliced or smashed avocado; sour cream or Greek yogurt; black or pinto beans; shaved or pickled jalapeños; or finely diced raw onion. —Emma Laperruque

 Featured in: 5-Ingredient Cauliflower Tacos For Tuesdays—and Every Day —The Editors

 - Preheat the oven to 450° F. Line two rimmed sheet pans with silicone mats or parchment.